 These life-changing consequences are daunting.
 It’s easy to see how someone caught up in the ramifications of a theft incident could lose ambition and become depressed.
 In some cases, the person may contemplate hurting themselves or someone else.
 Statistics on depression and suicide rates are not available for theft cases.
 However, there is anecdotal evidence to suggest that there are people who have been impacted in this way.

 As an example, the following question was posted on Yahoo Answers a few years ago.
-Yahoo Answers is a web service that allows a community of users to ask questions and get responses from an online community.
+Yahoo Answers is an online service that allows a community of users to ask questions and get responses from an online community.
 User X asks the question, “Should I commit suicide because of my felony record?”
 Below is the full, unedited question:

 “I have screwed up my life so much in 4 years ago with 2nd degree of burglary because of my “friend” and I still cut myself all the time because I can’t get a job based on my skill.
 I am so depressed because I will never have a good life; everyone hates me because I am a felon, so I think my life should end.
 I think I don’t deserve 2nd chance, so I feel I want to terminate my life so it would solve the problem.
 My parents had been telling me that I am a worthless piece of ****.
 I had a good life until 4 years ago as a junior year in college.
 I was kicked out of college because of felony conviction, so I don’t have a degree and have to work at McDonald’s.
 How can I get out of this and do the job based on my computer science skill or should I just kill myself?
 I would just use the kitchen knife and stab it into myself.
 How possible is that felons can become successful and rich?”